kory75/R-360-3D-Printer/README.md

 ####Extruder

-ActiveX or ActiveX Dual extruders
+ActiveX or ActiveX Dual extruder

 ####Other